 In humans 13, 14, 15, 21, 22 and Y chromosomes are acrocentric.
 When translocation between two acrocentric chromosomes happens, one (nearly) metacentric and one “only centromeric” chromosome are formed.

-Ring chromosome: when both ends of a chromosome are fused together, it creates a ring-like structure and so-called as ring chromosome.
+Ring chromosome: when both ends of a chromosome are fused together, it creates a ring-like structure and so-called ring chromosome.
+Long metacentric chromosomes are more prone to ‘ring’ when lost the ‘sealing’ telomeric sequences.

 How do mutations occur?